 If your bin has only been half emptied, there may be items stuck inside.

 Should your bin be half emptied, you are responsible to loosen the waste and present your bin for collection the following week.

 - General rubbish bin (dark green or red lid)*

 *The City is phasing in red lids for rubbish bins, to align with the Australian Standard for bin lid colours.
-The

-    charcoal body of the bin has been introduced as they are made of up to 30% recycling plastic.
+The charcoal body of the bin has been introduced as they are made of up to 30% recycling plastic.

-    Any broken bins that can no longer be used are sent back to the supplier for recycling into new bins.
+Any broken bins that can no longer be used are recycled.

 If your bin is in good working order, it won’t be replaced.

 General rubbish bin (dark green or red lid)

 Your general rubbish bin is for small, non-hazardous household waste, food waste or garden waste only.

 The bin must not contain more than 70kg of waste.